-Assimina Kaniari / Asimina Kaniari, D.Phil Oxford.
+Assimina / Asimina Kaniari

-I have also been a contributing author to the Sir John Evans Centenary volume published by the Ashmolean Museum, Oxford University and edited by Arthur MacGregor, Sir John Evans 1823-1908: Antiquity, Commerce and Natural Science in the Age of Darwin (Oxford, 2008), the title of my essay being ‘Evans’s sketches from the human antiquity controversy: epistemological proxies in the making’ [based on archival research and prior unpublished material from the C. Lyell-J. Evans correspondence kept among the Lyell papers at the University of Edinburgh].
+I have been a contributing author to the Sir John Evans Centenary volume published by the Ashmolean Museum, Oxford University and edited by Arthur MacGregor, Sir John Evans 1823-1908: Antiquity, Commerce and Natural Science in the Age of Darwin (Oxford, 2008), the title of my essay being ‘Evans’s sketches from the human antiquity controversy: epistemological proxies in the making’ [based on archival research and prior unpublished material from the C. Lyell-J. Evans correspondence kept among the Lyell papers at the University of Edinburgh].

-I was also one of the speakers in the ‘Questioning the Object of Art History’ session of CIHA, Νurenmberg 2012, co-organised by Horst Bredekamp, my paper entitled ‘Material Objects as impossible things: Panofsky, Kubler and Abstraction’ published in the proceedings ‘Questioning the Object of Art History’, The Challenge of the Object / Die Herausforderung des Objekts, Congress Proceedings G. Ulrich Großmann/Petra Krutisch (eds.)
+I was also one of the speakers in the ‘Questioning the Object of Art History’ session of CIHA, Nurenmberg 2012, co-organised by Horst Bredekamp, my paper being entitled ‘Material Objects as impossible things: Panofsky, Kubler and Abstraction’ published in the proceedings ‘Questioning the Object of Art History’, The Challenge of the Object / Die Herausforderung des Objekts, Congress Proceedings G. Ulrich Großmann/Petra Krutisch (eds.)
 T. 1-3.
 Nuremberg 2013 in T. 1: 46-49.